Next Leadership

 The location will be

-an education station at this event to continue raising awareness of the
+education station at this event to continue raising awareness of the

 hemlock problem, why it's so important to take timely action, what